victordmitrievny/vgs_stripe_demo/README.md

    ```bash
    ngrok http "your port number"
    ```

+_**To set up your VGS configurations:**_ <br>
-7. Currently my VGS inbound proxy is configured to pass the form data to the app deployed on Heroku.
+1. Currently my VGS inbound proxy is configured to pass the form data to the app deployed on Heroku.
 Change **bobs hamburger - inbound route** Upstream host URL to your ngrok URL.

     <img width="450" alt="Screenshot 2024-04-15 at 2 40 12 AM" src="https://github.com/victordmitrievny/vgs_demo_app/assets/125769590/1f5bf31d-d067-4d8a-a5ee-42113f245ab2">

+_**To use the app:**_ <br>
-9. Access the app's frontend and submit your payment information to it.
+1. Access the app's frontend and submit your payment information to it
-10. View logs in the VGS platform AND/OR
+2. View logs in the VGS platform AND/OR
-11. View **server.py** terminal output to see the results of your submission
+3. View **server.py** terminal output to see the results of your submission